A lazy, grey cat relaxes at home with its paw dangling over a ledge.

 What Does Pet Insurance Cover?

-Maybe you just got a cat and you’re intrigued by the concept of pet insurance, but you’re not really sure what costs would be covered if your cat were to get sick or hurt..
-So, you’re stuck wondering if pet insurance is worth it for an indoor cat, which really depends on a few different factors.
+Maybe you just got a cat and are intrigued by the concept of pet insurance, but you’re not sure what costs would be covered if your cat were to get sick or hurt.
+So, you’re stuck wondering if pet insurance for cats is worth it, which really depends on a few different factors.

-Typically, pet insurance covers medical costs if your pet becomes sick unexpectedly, or if they were to get into an accident, but unlike health insurance for humans, pet insurance does not normally cover costs for routine care, such as checkups and standard shots.
-Pre-existing conditions are also not covered by pet insurance, so if you are looking into it for a pet that already has some sort of ailment, it may not really be worth it for you.
-Pet insurance is the best value when purchased before any medical conditions.
-This way, everything will be covered at the lowest possible cost.
+Typically, cat insurance provides reimbursement for eligible veterinary costs if your pet becomes sick unexpectedly or if they were to get into an accident.
+Unlike health insurance for humans, cat pet insurance does not cover costs for routine care, such as checkups and standard shots, without specific policy add-ons (at an additional cost).
+Pre-existing conditions are also not commonly covered by pet insurance.

 There are four different kinds of pet insurance plans available, which are accident-only plans, accident and illness plans, insurance with embedded wellness, and endorsements.